Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/README.md

   - This is used for CI.
 See [CI description](Development_Environment/CI_description.md) for contents of CI.
 - Demo server
   - This server is used to deploy the application for demonstration.
+- Rocket.Chat
+  - Chat tool.
+  - It is used for communication among members and to receive notifications of CI results.